rishipalsingh9/notes/mdndjango/mdn/catalog/templates/catalog/librarynotes.md

 This function is automatically created because BookInstance.status is a choices field.
 Django automatically creates a method get_FOO_display() for every choices field "Foo" in a model, which can be used to get the current value of the field.

-### What does it look like?
+### W h a t does it look like?

 At this point, we should have created everything needed to display both the book list and book detail pages.
-Run the server (python3 manage.py runserver) and open your browser to http://127.0.0.1:8000/.
+Run the server (python3 manage.py runserver) and open your browser to <http://127.0.0.1:8000/>.

 > *Warning:* Don't click any author or author detail links yet — you'll create those in the challenge!